mist64/cbmbus_doc/4 Standard Serial.md

 Like with IEEE-488, the basic byte transfer protocol of the Serial Bus is based on transmissions of byte streams from one sender to one or more receivers.
 Additional bus participants will remain silent.
 There are no fixed assignments of senders and receivers, the roles of sender and receiver are per transmission.

-During the transmission of a byte stream, the CLK line is exclusively operated by the sender, while the DATA line is operated by the sender and all receivers.
+During the transmission of a byte stream, the CLK line is exclusively operated by the sender, while the DATA line is operated by the sender in some steps, and by the receivers the other steps.

 #### 0: Initial State
 ![](docs/cbmbus/serial-01.png =601x131)
 In the initial state, the sender is holding the CLK line to indicate that it it is not ready to send.
-The receivers are holding the DATA line.
+The receivers are holding the DATA line, meaning they are not ready to receive.

 #### 1: Sender is ready to send
 ![](docs/cbmbus/serial-02.png =601x131)
-Transmission of a byte begins with the sender indicating that it is ready to send.
-It does this by releasing the CLK line.
+Transmission of a new byte is initiated by the sender, indicating that it is ready to send by releasing the CLK line.

 #### 2: A is now ready to receive data
 ![](docs/cbmbus/serial-03.png =601x131)
-Transmission of a byte cannot begin until all receivers are ready to receive.
+Transmission of the bits cannot begin until all receivers are ready to receive.
 So at some point the first receiver is done handling the previous byte it may have received and signals that it is ready for data by releasing DATA.
 The DATA wire is still pulled by the other receiver though, so its value is still 1.

 #### 3: All receivers are now ready to receive data
 ![](docs/cbmbus/serial-04.png =601x131)